University of Alberta

 Dr. Arnold Wong PhD, MPhil, BScPT, BSc, on the University of Alberta's R2000.

 Mikrolar Provides A Testing Platform for Spinal Mechanics Research

 Dr. Greg Kawchuk BSC, DC, MSc, PhD, at the University of Alberta in Edmonton, Alberta, Canada has been working to develop a better method to study spinal mechanics.

-The majority of back pain is thought to be mechanical in nature and as a result, there is a need to test the mechanical properties of the spine.
+The majority of back pain is thought to be mechanical in nature.
+As a result, there is a need to test the mechanical properties of the spine.
 Traditionally, testing of the spine has been constrained to a single plane or axis.
-While simple, this approach does not consider the 3D nature of movement in the spine.
+While this method may be simple, this approach does not consider the three-dimensional nature of movement in the spine.

-In order to better study spinal mechanics, a testing platform is needed which can perform complex, multi-axial motions either de novo, or reproduced from actual physiological environments.
-Mikrolar's R2000 Rotopod (legacy of the R3000) has been able to help Dr. Kawchuk to achieve these goals at the University of Alberta.
+In order to study and gain a better understanding of spinal mechanics, a need arose for a testing platform that is able to perform complex, multi-axial motions either de novo, or reproduced from actual physiological environments.
+Mikrolar's R2000 Rotopod (legacy of the R3000 Rotopod) has been able to help Dr. Kawchuk to achieve these goals at the University of Alberta.